Written by Sulochana Uthirapathi · Last updated January 2026

 Pro tip:

-Applicants applying as a spouse, child or aged parent of a Singapore Citizen or PR need a local sponsor.
-Professionals and students can apply directly to ICA without sponsorship.
+Applicants applying as a spouse, child, or aged parent of a Singapore Citizen or Permanent Resident require a local sponsor.
+Professionals and students may apply directly to ICA without sponsorship.

-If you qualify for more than one category, ICA may assess all relevant schemes within the same application.
-Foreign investors may also qualify for PR under specific PR schemes designed for investment.
+If you qualify under more than one category, ICA may assess all relevant schemes within the same application.
+Certain foreign investors may also qualify under specialised PR schemes designed for investment-based profiles.

 How does ICA decide PR approval?

-When assessing if applicants meet the Singapore PR requirements, ICA evaluates multiple factors rather than focusing on a single criterion.
-The main areas include:
+When assessing whether applicants meet the Singapore PR requirements, ICA evaluates multiple factors rather than relying on a single criterion.
+Applications are reviewed holistically, taking into account the applicant’s overall profile and Singapore’s evolving demographic and economic priorities.

-• Economic contributions through employment, taxes and professional activity
+- Economic contribution through employment, taxes, and professional activity

-When it comes to employment and salary, there is no fixed minimum income requirement for PR eligibility.
-However, ICA places strong emphasis on financial stability and long-term contribution to Singapore’s economy.
-Applicants should demonstrate steady employment, consistent income and responsible financial management.
-For business owners or self-employed individuals, providing company registration documents and recent financial statements can further strengthen the case.
+While there is no fixed minimum salary requirement for PR approval, ICA places strong emphasis on sustained financial stability and long-term economic contribution.
+Applicants should be able to demonstrate steady employment, consistent income, and responsible financial management over time.

 Pro Tip